Does marriage kill off passion, or is it time that wears away the sparkle, the sizzle, the special satisfaction?

-Then again, let’s consider that these surveys use averages, which means there may be a handful of couples skewing the data on the high side!
-Okay, I’m exaggerating, but considering the long (dry) spells I’ve personally experienced in my life, the 2010 data isn’t such a surprise.
+Then again, let’s consider that these surveys use averages, that data can be presented any number of ways, and who knows… there may be a handful of couples skewing the results on the high side!
+Okay, I’m exaggerating, but considering the long (dry) spells I’ve personally experienced in my life (as have my friends), however anecdotal that tidbit… the 2010 data isn’t such a surprise.

 But here is what truly caught my interest:

 … no matter how long you live together, two people always inhabit separate worlds.
 Some part of your partner is deeply unknowable.